samarthAkulkarni/Snake-game.github.io/README.md

 ## Bugs (Fixed)

-- Snake eating 'ghost' food and recieving points.
+- Snake eating 'ghost' food and receiving points.
 In my dragonfly and crate if statements which checked if the snake has ate either of them, I had to assign their values to undefined after the snake ate them, so that my food logic wont pickup the same cell number in the next interval and think snake[0] is equal to the food again.

  This line runs after the crate has been eaten by the snake.
 The next cycle of the game interval wont recognise the crate cell number, not allowing the snake to eat it again.
 That is until my timeout generate another crate.